Amy Silverman is an award-winning writer, editor and teacher.

 In 2016, Amy's first book, My Heart Can't Even Believe It: A Story of Science, Love, and Down Syndrome, was published by Woodbine House.

-She's the co-curator of the live reading series Bar Flies at Valley Bar in downtown Phoenix, and a commentator for KJZZ, the NPR member station in Phoenix.
-Amy's an adjunct professor at Arizona State University's Cronkite School of Journalism and Mass Communication, and also co-teaches the long-running Mothers Who Write workshop at Changing Hands Bookstore.
-She's a member of the board of the National Center for Disability and Journalism.
+She’s the co-founder of Fly Paper, the co-curator of the live reading series Bar Flies at Valley Bar in downtown Phoenix, and a commentator for KJZZ, the NPR member station in Phoenix.
+Amy's an adjunct professor at Phoenix College, and also co-teaches the long-running Mothers Who Write workshop at Changing Hands Bookstore.
+She's a member of the board of the National Center for Disability and Journalism at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication.

 Amy is a graduate of Scripps College (B.A.
 American Studies) and the Columbia University Graduate School of Journalism (M.S.).